Pop Across the Pond: Girls Weekend in London, England

 Big Ben

-Just across the street you’ll spy Big Ben connected to the Houses of Parliament, which—besides being the world’s most famous clock—is often used in media to evoke the setting of London since its distinctive Gothic Revival architecture symbolizes the British way of life to people around the world.
+Just across the street spy Big Ben connected to the Houses of Parliament, which—besides being the world’s most famous clock—is used in media to evoke the setting of London since its distinctive Gothic Revival architecture symbolizes the British way of life to people around the world.
 At the time of construction, the clock mechanism was one of the largest and most accurate four-faced striking and chiming clocks.

 While "Big Ben" is actually a nickname for the Great Bell of the striking clock, the entire structure was named the Elizabeth Tower in 2012 to honor Queen Elizabeth II's Diamond Jubilee.
-More than just a clock tower, this symbol of stability has chimed every hour with a sound that has been continuously broadcasted by the BBC, rarely stopping since 1923 even amidst two World Wars.
-These chimes also mark the start of the New Year for Brits, similar to the American Times Square ball drop tradition.
-Although popular tours inside the tower sell out months in advance, its exterior offers ample opportunities to capture the perfect “London” photo — London Eye in the background and all!
+More than just a clock tower, this symbol of stability has chimed every hour with a sound continuously broadcasted by the BBC, rarely stopping since 1923 even amidst two World Wars.

 London Eye

-Walking 10 more minutes across the River Thames onto The Queen’s Walk will bring you to the last of the best tourist spots in London for today: the London Eye.
+Walk 10 more minutes across the River Thames onto The Queen’s Walk to the last of the best tourist spots in London for today: the London Eye.
 Also known as the Millennium Wheel after being constructed to celebrate the turn of the century, since its opening in 2000 this ferris wheel has become synonymous with the city's skyline and offers a panoramic, 443-foot high viewing experience from its capsules daily from 11:00 AM - 6:00 PM for £29.
 This unparalleled vantage point, spanning 25 miles on clear days, offers a glimpse of famous landmarks like the Houses of Parliament, St. Paul's Cathedral, and Buckingham Palace.

 Cecil Court

-Circle back to Soho with a 17 minute winding route taking you through Whitehall onto Charing Cross Road until you reach Cecil Court, otherwise known as Bookseller’s Row.
-The West End’s most distinctive shopping street filled with antiquarian independent bookshops, this famous Victorian avenue specializes in the sale of rare out-of-print, collectible, and first-edition books.
-Serving as a hub for literary enthusiasts and collectors for over a century, you’re sure to find a page-turner in this charming world of antique books with a decidedly storied past.
+The West End’s most distinctive shopping street filled with independent bookshops, this famous Victorian avenue specializes in the sale of rare out-of-print, collectible, and first-edition books.
+A hub for literary enthusiasts and collectors for over a century, you’re sure to find a page-turner in this charming world of antique books with a decidedly storied past.

-If you’re considering putting your own pen to paper, continue 5 minutes down Upper St. Martin’s Lane to Choosing Keeping.
-This adorable stationary and scrapbooking store caters to all things crafting, whether you journal, paint with watercolors, or simply enjoy admiring aesthetic trinkets in this neatly organized shop.
 Many of their products—from pastels to ink fountain pens—are imported from Japan, so you know you’re getting the best of the best when it comes to fine craftsmanship, even if you’re in the market for a $600 pen!
-Bring back the art of a handwritten note or simply leave with a few laser-cut lace cards after your stop at this paper goods emporium!
+Bring back the art of a handwritten note or simply leave with a few laser-cut lace cards from this paper goods emporium!

 Oxford Street